Poor Physical Health Days

 Poor physical health days are a general indicator of the population’s health related quality of life.
-The number of poor physical health days reveals information about all cause morbidity within the population regardless of disease or health condition.
-Along with poor mental health days, it provides insight into perceived overall health.
+The number of poor physical health days reveals information about total all cause morbidity within the population regardless of disease or health condition.
+Along with poor mental health days, it provides insight into overall health.
 Poor physical health is not only an indicator of current health status but a predictor of future health and future medical care; it has been shown to be a predictor of 1-month and 12-month hospitalizations and office visits.

 Dominick KL, Ahern FM, Gold CH, Heller DA: Relationship of health-related quality of life to health care utilization and mortality among older adults.
 Aging Clin Exp Res.
 2002;14:499-508.